ueberdosis/hocuspocus/docs/src/docPages/api/on-change.md

 ## Introduction

 The `onChange` hook is called when the document itself changes.
+It should return a Promise.

 :::warning Consider debouncing!
 It's highly recommended to debounce extensive operations as this hook can be fired up to multiple times a second.